jimbraithwaite/jim/pages/living-with-leukaemia.md

   order: "3"

 ---
-This year - 2020 - became my 35th on this earth.
+This year &mdash; 2020 &mdash; became my 35th on this earth.

 Of these 35 years I've now been alive, I’ve now been living with a chronic, terminal cancer for more years than I’ve not.